 Screen Shot 2020-05-04 at 14.49.20

-If you want to focus on learning everyday language that you might need when travelling or living in Japan, then check out Comprehensive essential Japanese for beginners.
+• Comprehensive Essential Japanese for beginners focuses on learning everyday language that you might need when travelling or living in Japan.
 From self-introduction to asking for directions and how to order in restaurants, they cover all the essential language you need.

-Not necessarily to learn the Japanese language but if you want to learn more about Japanese food culture, then have a look at this Japanese pastry course.
-They are taught in English by Asami, a passionate Japanese pastry chef and you can dive deep into the Japanese pastry world with her.
+• Japanese pastry course does not necessarily to learn the Japanese language, but if you want to learn more about Japanese food culture, then have a look at this Japanese pastry course.
+They are taught in English by Asami, a passionate Japanese pastry chef, and you can dive deep into the Japanese pastry world with her.

 Rocket Languages